This is a rare moment.

 - Radiation exposure: Treatment with AZEDRA will expose you to radiation which can contribute to your overall long-term radiation exposure.
 Overall radiation exposure is associated with an increased risk for cancer.
 Radiation risk is greater in children than in adults.
 You should stay well hydrated before, during, and after your treatment and urinate frequently.
 Your doctor will advise you on how to lessen exposure to people who may come into contact with you after AZEDRA treatment.

 - Bone marrow problems and other cancers: Treatment with AZEDRA may cause your blood cell counts to drop (myelosuppression).
+Serious cases of myelosuppression have been observed during AZEDRA treatment.
 You may experience blood-related side effects such as low numbers of cells that are responsible for blood clotting (thrombocytopenia), low numbers of a type of white blood cells (neutropenia), and low red blood cells (anemia).
 Among the 88 patients who received a therapeutic dose of AZEDRA, 33% experienced Grade 4 thrombocytopenia, 16% experienced Grade 4 neutropenia, and 7% experienced Grade 4 anemia.
 Five percent of patients experienced febrile neutropenia (neutropenia with fever).
 People with low blood counts can develop serious infections.
 Your health care provider will routinely check your blood counts and tell you if they are too low.
 Tell your doctor if you experience any symptoms of low blood counts or infection, such as fever, chills, dizziness, shortness of breath, or increased bleeding or bruising.
 Your health care provider may need to adjust or stop your treatment accordingly.
 Other conditions that you may develop as a direct result of treatment with AZEDRA are blood and bone marrow cancers known as secondary myelodysplastic syndrome (MDS) and leukemia.
 MDS or acute leukemias were reported in 6.8% of the 88 patients who received a therapeutic dose of AZEDRA.
 The time to development of MDS or acute leukemia ranged from 12 months to 7 years.
 Two of the 88 patients developed other types of cancer.

 - Thyroid problems: Treatment with AZEDRA may increase your long-term risk of developing an underactive thyroid (hypothyroidism) or thyroid cancer.
 Hypothyroidism was reported in 3.4% of the 88 patients who received a therapeutic dose of AZEDRA.
 Take all thyroid-blocking agents as prescribed by your doctor to reduce the risk of these problems.
 You may need life-long monitoring for signs and symptoms of hypothyroidism.